-3. Suggest that your teens remind themselves their motivations behind these past decisions.
+3. Suggest that your teens remind themselves of their motivations behind these past decisions.

 4. Plan how they might react if they feel increased pressure to make a decision they haven’t made in the past.

 It’s also never a bad idea to review the ground rules for drinking.
-Remind your teen that under the age of 21, drinking alcohol is illegal.
+Remind your teen that drinking alcohol under the age of 21 is illegal.
 “Parents should never endorse alcohol use when their children are under the legal drinking age,” says Dr. Russell Hyken, a St. Louis-based psychologist and author of The Parent Playbook: More Discussion/Fewer Arguments.

 Also emphasize that your teen should never get in a car when the driver has had any alcohol.
-And adds Hannah Margolin, a freshman at Brown, tell your teen you are “available to drive if necessary no questions asked.”
+And adds Hannah Margolin, a freshman at Brown University, “tell your daughter or son you are available to drive if necessary—no questions asked.”
 That way they’ll be comfortable calling you if they’re in a risky situation.

 Finally, don’t forget to remind your teen to have a good time.
-It is high school graduation, after all.
+It’s a high school graduation party, after all.

 by Rebecca Borison